hodlbirb/springboot-feature-service/README.md

 ### Docker

-Pull a prebuilt image from Docker Hub, bootstrap the container and start the RPC service:
+Pull a prebuilt image from Docker Hub, bootstrap the container and start the RPC service in detached mode:

 ```
-docker run -it -p9000:8080 \
+docker run -it -d -p9000:8080 \
       -v ${PWD}:/opt/service \
       --name feature_service \
       nrdwnd/moneylion-feature-service \
       make run
 ```

+* Note: The command above should be executed from the folder containing this project

 ### Local environment